James Haughton (reformer)

-James Haughton (5 May 1795 – 20 February 1873), nicknamed Vegetable Haughton, was an Irish social reformer, temperance and vegetarianism activist.
+James Haughton (5 May 1795 – 20 February 1873), nicknamed Vegetable Haughton, was an Irish social reformer, supporter of Irish self-government, abolitionist, and campaigning teetotaller and vegetarian.
 He served as President of the Vegetarian Society from 1870 to 1873.

 Biography

 Early life and education

 James Haughton, son of Samuel Pearson Haughton (1748–1828), by Mary, daughter of James Pim of Rushin, Queen's County (now County Laois), Ireland, was born in Carlow and educated at Ballitore, County Kildare, from 1807 to 1810, under James White, a Quaker.
 Although educated as a Friend, he joined the Unitarians in 1834, and remained throughout his life a strong believer in their tenets.

 Career

 After filling several situations to learn his business, in 1817 Haughton settled in Dublin, where he became a corn and flour agent, in partnership with his brother William.
 He retired in 1850.